Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

 To test the role of mechanical intelligence in limbless locomotion and its effect on locomotor performance, we conducted robophysical model experiments in four scaled-up environments (from open to dense) corresponding to the nematode study.
-In each environment, the robophysical model was under open-loop control, executing a suggested traveling-wave gait as in Eq.~\ref{eq:serpenoid}, with the shape parameters approximated directly from nematode kinematics in the corresponding environment so that the robophysical model used the same gaits as nematodes did.
+Similar to the lattices for nematodes, pillars in the lattices for robophysical experiments cannot move and deform upon collision with the robophysical model.
+In each environment, the robophysical model was under open-loop control, executing a suggested traveling-wave gait as in Eq.~\ref{eq:serpenoid}, with the shape parameters approximated directly from nematode kinematics in the corresponding environment so that the robophysical model used the same gaits as nematodes did (more specifically, the ratio of the body wavelength and the lattice spacing was kept the same between the robophysical model and nematodes, details of the approximation process are provided in Materials and Methods).
 We varied $G$ to access the locomotion displayed by the robophysical model in each environment.
-Quantifying locomotor performance (the wave efficiency $\eta$, the ratio of forward center of mass speed to backwards wave propagation speed) across the full range of $G$ revealed that an appropriate $G$ becomes necessary to facilitate open-loop traversal as heterogeneities arise (Fig.~\ref{fig:MainFig4}B).
-In flat terrain, $\eta$ is inversely correlated to $G$.
+Quantifying locomotor performance (the wave efficiency $\eta$, the ratio of forward center of mass speed to backwards wave propagation speed) across the full range of $G$ revealed that an appropriate $G$ becomes necessary to facilitate open-loop traversal as heterogeneities arise (Fig. 4B).
+In flat terrain, $\eta$ was inversely correlated to $G$.
 However, when obstacles were introduced, low $G$ ($\leq 0.5$) resulted in frequent jams and becoming irreversibly stuck.
 At high $G$ ($\geq 1.5$), the model failed to generate sufficient self-propulsion. $G = 0.75$ emerges as an appropriate $G$ value for locomotion in all heterogeneous environments, as local maxima of $\eta$ display at $G \approx 0.75$ (Movie S3).
-Further, $\eta$ in the robophysical model with $G = 0.75$ increases as the obstacle density increases, well approaching $\eta$ that displayed in nematodes (Fig.~\ref{fig:MainFig4}C).
+Further, $\eta$ in the robophysical model with $G = 0.75$ increased as the obstacle density increased, well approaching $\eta$ that displayed in nematodes (Fig. 4C).